supposedly/dialect-museum/README.md

 Here's a rundown that I hope helps explain what's up!

 The short writeup is that I'm trying to make a dictionary, and this is an attempt to re-rig the way dictionaries show you how to pronounce words.
+The medium writeup is on [the project's homepage](https://write.lebn.xyz).
 The long writeup is write up next.

 ## The problem